Cuba · audience itinerary

 Insider tips

-- ◆Learn a few basic Spanish phrases; while many in tourist areas speak English, local interactions are enhanced with Spanish.
+- ◆Learn a few basic Spanish phrases; while many in tourist areas speak some English, local interactions are enhanced with Spanish.

 Packing highlights